-Pi Day – A Holiday for Math Geeks
+Pi Day – a Holiday for Math Geeks

-A Celebration of an Equation
+A Holiday Celebrating an Equation

 March 14th is Pi Day in the United States.
 If you have never heard of this holiday, don’t worry, as this is a special holiday observed mostly by math geeks and a few math teachers.
-Since Pi is usually written as 3.14 and the shorthand in the U.S. for dates is month/day/year or month/day, March 14th becomes 3/14/year making March 14th the day to celebrate Pi – at least math geeks see it this way.
+Since Pi is usually written as 3.14 and the shorthand in the U.S. for dates is month/day/year or month/day, March 14th becomes 3/14/year making March 14th the day to celebrate Pi – at least many math geeks see it this way.

 If you think back to grade school or high school when you first encountered the section in math that dealt with the calculation of area – square feet, square miles, etc., you many recall hearing about Pi.
 For rectangular shapes the calculation was easy, simply multiply the length times the width to get the area.
 But, when it came to circles the math became more complicated.

-The formula for calculating the area of a circle is Pi times the radius squared or Area = Pi x R2 where the radius is the distance between the center of the circle to its outer edge (or half the diameter which is defined as a straight line from that passes through the center of the circle from one edge to the other edge).
+The formula for calculating the area of a circle is Pi times the radius squared or Area = Pi x R2 where the radius is the distance between the center of the circle to its outer edge (or half the diameter which is defined as a straight line that passes through the center of the circle from one edge to the other edge).

 Pi itself is the ratio of the circumference to the radius which, for all circles, works out to be approximately 22/7.
 When the fraction 22/7 is converted to a decimal by dividing 22 by 7 it comes to 3.141592653589… with the decimal places continuing on forever without ever reaching zero (computers have calculated it out to over a trillion decimal places and still haven’t found the end).